biswa2210/GroupChat-Flutter/README.md

 ## About :point_down:

 <div align="justified">
+It is a new ,simple real time chatting application.
+I have made this with Flutter.
+By installing an application in our android or iphone we can use this app.
+Here user first has to register with email id and password.
+After that user has to login with that email id and password to get started with chatting.
+Whoever has the app can start chatting.
+The chats are safe and no one accept users can acces the chats.
+While chatting whoever is chatting his or her email id will be shown there.
+It is a very useful and easy to use app for chatting safely with our family, friends or whoever we want.
+Everyone knows the importance of chatting app.
+These helps us to communicate with everyone without meeting them.
+Even if when anyone is busy that is he or she can't call that time then he or she can chat with anyone.
+This app will save our time to contact with someone and anyone can use it.

 </div>

 ## About Security :point_down:
  - [x] 'The chats are safe and protected'
  - [x] 'No-one accept that user can access anyone's personal chats'
+## Things needed for Getting started with this app :speech_balloon:
+ - [x] 'A valid and proper email Id'
+ - [ ] 'Password for safety'

 ## APP DOWNLOAD LINK : :point_right: <a href="" download>Click here to download</a>

 ## Purpose :point_down:

 <div align="justified">

 </div>

 ## Use :point_down:

 <div align="justified">
+By installing an application in our android or iphone we can use this app.
+Here user first has to register with email id and password.
+After that user has to login with that email id and password to get started with chatting.
 </div>

 ## Importance :point_down: